justinethier/husk-scheme/docs/Continuations.markdown

 ###Data type
 As we explained, a Scheme function husk passes the function body to the continuation.
 The function body is then executed one line at a time.
 In a way we are still using CPS, but by passing around Scheme code instead of Haskell higher-order functions.
 Anyway, here is the definition:

-	Continuation {  closure :: Env    -- Environment of the continuation , body :: [LispVal] -- Code in the body of the continuation , continuation :: LispVal    -- Code to resume after body of cont , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to a higher-order function , continuationFunction :: (Maybe (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal))
+    Continuation {  closure :: Env                     -- Environment of the continuation , currentCont :: (Maybe DeferredCode)-- Code of current continuation , nextCont    :: (Maybe LispVal)     -- Code to resume after body of cont }

+    -- |Container to hold code that is passed to a continuation for deferred execution data DeferredCode =
+        SchemeBody [LispVal] | -- ^A block of Scheme code HaskellBody {
+           contFunction :: (Env -> LispVal -> LispVal -> Maybe [LispVal] -> IOThrowsError LispVal)
+         , contFunctionArgs :: (Maybe [LispVal]) -- Arguments to the higher-order function } -- ^A Haskell function

 The code is commented, but to help cover the rest of the code, each member warrants a more in-depth explanation: